digbmc/dssf-syll/_weeks/01-intro.md

 May 27, 2026

 ### 9:00 AM Check-In (DMCL)

+#### Installations & Account Set-up

+- Install a text editor: [Visual Studio Code](https://code.visualstudio.com/)
+- Git and command line tools setup - follow instructions in the [installation guide](../resources/installation)
+- Sign up for a [GitHub account](https://github.com/) and [sign up for the Student Developer Pack](https://education.github.com/pack)
+- Sign up for an ACCESS account: [https://access-ci.org/](https://access-ci.org/)
+  1. First you’ll need to register as user in ACCESS: https://operations.access-ci.org/identity/new-user
+  2. On this page, scroll down to option “1.
+Register with an existing identity” and click on the link.
+  3. You should then be taken to a page where you can sign in with your BMC credentials – select Bryn Mawr College as the Identity Provider in the drop-down menu and then it’ll take you to the college SSO login page.
+  4. You will then be taken to another page to complete your registration.
+  5. Once you’ve completed your registration, reply to this email and I’ll add you to our allocation so that computing credentials on Jetstream2 can be generated for you.

 ### 9:30 AM Command Line (Alice)
 - [Introduction to the Command Line tutorial](https://digbmc.github.io/command-line/)